News – Resources – Protection

 How many vipes are there?

 By the time you are finished reading this page, it’s highly likely there will be another vipe in the world.
 Each individual is a disease vector capable of infecting others at their whim.
 At a minimum, a vipe must feed on blood at least once a week.
 This results in 52 victims a year, each of whom must feed on 52 more.
-This can work out to hundreds of vipes in the first year of infection, thousands and tens of thousands in subsequent years, and millions by the fourth year.
+This doubling works out to millions of vipes in months, and enough to cover the planet in just 32 weeks unless they are culled.

 That is the minimum.
 There is no upper limit to how many infections a vipe can transfer in a single night.
 They merely need to get close enough to a victim to bite hard enough to break the skin.